eliasmagn/QloApps_LIKK/concept.md

 - The front-office header ships as a static residency navigation strip with in-house quick links; cart/account/newsletter/social blocks have been removed from both the theme and core module set so no commerce widgets are expected.
 - The front-office home page now surfaces a residency showcase fed by published resource profiles so rooms, ateliers, gastronomy and programme spaces display live metadata instead of mockups.
 - Legacy PrestaShop webservice entry points are stubbed; `/webservice` responds with HTTP 410 and no admin UI exposes API keys.
+- A repo-level `start_dev.sh` script provisions a Python virtualenv for tooling, keeps Composer dependencies current, and boots the PHP built-in server for local testing.

 ## Inquiry Workflow Additions
 - A dedicated Inquiry entity tracks residency requests independently from carts, including assignee, reminder, and note metadata.